Oh, Paris! There’s no place like the city of lights, right? Or is it the City of Love?

 After all, the city is so romantic and inspiring, and this a long-time habit of ours – Wherever we go, we search for quotes about the city.
 (Check out the 100 most inspiring travel quotes!)

 Maybe it has something to do with that wanderlust inspiration we all have before traveling somewhere.
-I don’t know.
-But famous quotes do give me a new angle to look at the city.
+We don’t know it for sure, but famous quotes do give us a new angle to look at the city.

 Many of the quotes below are from artistry people.
 Some of them are gentle, others harsh, and others are just romantic quotes about Paris.
 But they all have one thing in common – the love & hate relationship Paris inspires on people.

-So, #24 and #28 are my favorite quotes for Paris, what about you?
+So, #24 and #28 are our favorite quotes for Paris, what about you?

-Ah, if you’re looking for funny travel puns or Paris captions, check out this post I wrote full of hilarious Instagram captions.
+Ah, if you’re looking for funny travel puns or Paris captions, check out this post we wrote full of hilarious travel puns and Instagram captions.

 30 Inspiring Quotes About Paris

 2. “If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a moveable feast.”